mpv-player/mpv/README.md

 ## System requirements

-- A not too ancient Linux, or Windows Vista or later, or OSX 10.8 or later.
+- A not too ancient Linux, or Windows 7 or later, or OSX 10.8 or later.
 - A somewhat capable CPU.
 Hardware decoding might sometimes help if the CPU is too slow to decode video realtime, but must be explicitly enabled with the `--hwdec` option.